 If no surplus allowances are due, the occupational pension secondary source should be coded 0T, BR or D prefix as appropriate unless the individual requests that their allowances are reallocated between their different income sources.
 See PAYE11055 for more information about ‘Special codes for secondary sources’.
 Consider swapping primary and secondary source employments if this will make long term management of the case easier.

 Note.
-Where the Scottish Rate of Income Tax is applicable it will include an S Prefix to the tax code, for example, S0T, SBR or SD.
+Where the Scottish Income Tax is applicable it will include an S Prefix to the tax code, for example, S0T, SBR or SD.
 Further information is given at PAYE100035

 Coded occupational pensions